vinceimbat/vinceimbat/content/core values could be core desired mental states.md

 ---
-title: "Your core values could be the same as your core desired mental states"
+title: Core values could be core desired mental states
-date: "2022-08-18"
+date: 2022-08-18
+aliases:
+  - Your-core-values-could-be-the-same-as-your-core-desired-mental-states
 tags:
+  - thoughts

-- "seedlings"
+  - seedlings
-sr-due: 2024-05-27
-sr-interval: 362
-sr-ease: 250
 ---

-What do we mean when we say [[thoughts/value]]?
+What do we mean when we say [[value]]?
 Is value physical or conceptual?
 Does it have a different metaphysical status?

 When I say, I value my phone, there seems to be several things being referred to here: